jeffboody/libnn/readme.md

 Normalization does not affect the bias terms.

-The largest eigenvalue may be approximated using the Power Method and it was reported that a single iteration was sufficient.
+The largest eigenvalue may be approximated using the Power Iteration Method and it was reported that a single iteration was sufficient to achieve good results.
 A single iteration is sufficient because updates to the weight tensor are small in magnitude due to the SGD use of a small learning rate.
 This fact is also exploited for the working u vector which allows for reuse between subsequent training steps.

 Spectral Normalization may be used in conjunction with Batch Normalization.
 Spectral Normalization is used to normalize